 Good control of blood sugar and blood pressure is essential for preventing the onset of kidney disease and for slowing the progression of the disease.

 ACE inhibitors are the best class of blood pressure medications for delaying kidney disease and slowing disease progression in people with diabetes.
-Angiotensin-receptor blockers (ARBs) are also very helpful.
+ARBs are also very helpful.
 The calcium channel blockers diltiazem and verapamil can also reduce protein excretion by diabetic kidneys.

 - For people with diabetes who have microalbuminuria, the ADA strongly recommends ACE inhibitors or ARBs.
 Microalbuminuria is an accumulation of protein in the urine, which can signal the onset of kidney disease (nephropathy).

 - Nearly all people who have diabetes and high blood pressure should take an ACE inhibitor (or ARB) as part of their regimen for treating their hypertension.

 Anemia is a common complication of end-stage kidney disease.
 People on dialysis usually need injections of erythropoiesis-stimulating drugs to increase red blood cell counts and control anemia.
 However, these drugs, including darbepoetin alfa (Aranesp) and epoetin alfa (Epogen and Procrit), can increase the risk of blood clots, stroke, heart attack, and heart failure in people with end-stage kidney disease when they are given at higher than recommended doses.

 The FDA recommends that people with end-stage kidney disease who receive erythropoiesis-stimulating drugs should: